dftbplus/recipes/docs/interfaces/ase/fileio/fileio.rst

     $ DFTB_PREFIX=~/slakos/mio-0-1/
     $ DFTB_COMMAND=~/dftbplus/bin/dftb+

-In this case the geometry optimization of a simple water cluster serves as an example::
+In this case the geometry optimization of a simple water molecule serves as an example::

     3  C